gooddata/gooddata-ui-sdk/docs/migration.md

     -   TODO: add description & migration guide

 -   Model helpers replaced by factory functions and moved to sdk-model

     -   TODO: add description & migration guide

+-   The exported HeaderPredicateFactory is now exported as HeaderPredicates